 According to Zoroaster, people in the great battle between Mazda and the Devil were responsible for choosing between right and wrong.
 Zoroaster called people to a rigid discipline to support Mazda's goodness.
 And he claimed that in this struggle between right and wrong, every man, woman and child had a guardian angel that was under Mazda's leadership – an angel that helped them achieve virtue.

 Zoroastrians did not see evil as inherent in nature or inherent in the human body.
 They saw nature as good because of Mazda's power.
-They thought Mazda stronger than the Devil and omnipotent except the temporary battle he was in with the Devil.
-Zoroastrianism held that Mazda's triumph was assured.
-They believed that the birth of Zoroaster was the beginning of a final epoch that was to last three thousand years.
-Zoroastrians believed that Mazda's message would be carried throughout the world (Good News) that the final epoch would end with the Last Judgment and the utter destruction of the Devil and all his forces of evil.
+They thought Mazda stronger than the Devil and omnipotent except for the temporary battle he was in with the Devil, a battle Mazda was sure to win.
+Zoroastrians believed that the birth of Zoroaster was the beginning of a final epoch that was to last three thousand years.
+They believed that Mazda's message would be carried throughout the world (Good News) and that the final epoch would end with the Last Judgment and the utter destruction of the Devil and all his forces of evil.
 They believed that with this ending would come a great resurrection of all good souls, the beginning of life anew, that all good people – the followers of Truth – would cross the bridge into Mazda's kingdom, free of decay, old age and death.
 (Here were the origins, it would seem, of what Christians would call Armageddon.)

 CONTINUE READING: Europe and the Greeks